weichslgartner/cifuzz/docs/Glossary.md

 ## Fuzzer aka Fuzzing Engine
-Is a piece of software that generates input to feed into the system under test (SUT) via the fuzz targets.
+Is a piece of software that generates input to feed into the system under test (SUT) via the fuzz tests.
 A coverage guided fuzzer will also collect information about the covered code during the execution and will try to improve coverage by adjusting the inputs accordingly.

-## Fuzz Target
+## Fuzz Test
 Usually a function that takes an array of bytes from the fuzzer and calls functions from the system under test.

 ## Fuzzing
-Fuzzing describes the act of running the fuzzer against a fuzz target.
+Fuzzing describes the act of running the fuzzer against a fuzz test.

 ## Corpus
 A set of useful test inputs